Wolox/selenium-bootstrap-node/README.md

 - Add in config profile file ( .zshrc, .bashrc), `export PATH="$PATH:$HOME/.rvm/bin"` and `source ~/.rvm/scripts/rvm`.
 - Move to project root and run `gem install bundler`.

+To run the project, follow these steps:

+- Clone this repository
+- Move to project root and run `bundle install`
+- Run `bundle exec cucumber`

 ## Generals

 - In the folder `features/step_definitions` create files who define steps for each feature.